 Wham-O, Inc. v.
 Burke, et al. Defended owners of a start-up company in an action brought by Wham-O for alleged misappropriation of trade secrets, breach of contract, intentional interference with business, and unfair competition.
 After 18 months of hotly contested litigation, the case was resolved through a favorable settlement.

-Public Agency Focus
+Representative Work – Public Agency Focus

 Los Angeles County Metropolitan Transportation Authority Currently assisting MTA with acquiring property necessary for the LAX/Crenshaw Transit Corridor Project and the Westside Subway Extension (Purple Line).

 OCTA v.
 M&H Realty Partners Represented OCTA in an eminent domain and inverse condemnation action arising from the Placentia Avenue Grade Separation Project.
 The property owner and two national retail tenants, Home Depot and Sam's Club, cumulatively claimed nearly $100 million in damages due to OCTA's acquisition and the purported impacts on the ability to redevelop the site.
-All owner and tenant claims were resolved shortly before trial for approximately 3% of the claimed damages.
+All claims were resolved shortly before trial for approximately 3% of the claimed damages.

 Los Angeles Unified School District v.
-Meruelo Maddux Properties Represented LAUSD in connection with the condemnation of a vacant, 24-acre industrial property for the construction of a new high school.
-In addition to the condemnation-related issues, the historic use of the property as a rail yard meant that the litigation encompassed issues of contamination, overlapping easements, and undocumented encroachments.
-After two years of heated litigation, including a court trial on a
+Meruelo Maddux Properties Represented LAUSD in the condemnation of a 24-acre industrial property along the Los Angeles River.
+The historic use of the property as a rail yard meant that the litigation encompassed issues of contamination, overlapping easements, and undocumented encroachments.
+After two years of litigation, including a successful court trial on a

 SANBAG v.
 Luga Represented SANBAG in an eminent domain action to acquire a portion of a gas station where the property/business owner was seeking compensation for nearly 10 times SANBAG's appraised value.
-On the first day of trial, the court granted SANBAG's motions in limine and excluded the owner's appraisers' severance damages opinions.
+On the first day of trial, the court granted SANBAG's motions in limine and excluded the owner's appraisers' damages opinions.
 The case then resolved for a nominal amount above SANBAG's appraised value (an amount far less than SANBAG's previously exchanged final offer of compensation).